Shabana Khan

-Shabana Khan (born 24 June 1968) is a female former professional squash player who represented the United States.
+Shabana Khan (born 24 June 1968) is an American female former professional squash player.
 She reached a career-high world ranking of 23 in January 2000.
 She was American champion in 2001.
 She comes from a squash family: her father is a cousin of squash legend Jahangir Khan and her sister Latasha Khan is also a former professional squash player.